garthpuckerin/mediaos/CONTRIBUTING.md

 - **Hotfix branches:** Create from `main` for critical fixes
 - **Release branches:** Create from `develop` for releases

+**Branch Protection:** All branches have protection rules requiring reviews and status checks.
+See [Branch Management](BRANCH_MANAGEMENT.md) for detailed protocols.

 ### Branch Naming Convention

 - `feature/description` - New features